awesto/django-shop/docs/tutorial/intro.rst

 these statements will setup an environment, which runs a demo shop out of the box.

-You may populate the database with your own products, or if impatient, :ref:`quickstart` using prepared CMS page layouts, products and media files.
+You may populate the database with your own products, or if impatient, :ref:`tutorial/quickstart` using prepared CMS page layouts, products and media files.

-.. _create-demo-database:
+.. _tutorial/create-demo-database:

 Create a database for the demo
 ------------------------------